antronerds/r2-faqs-workflows/docs/Faqs.md

 -----

-1. Which platform does R2- suport
+1. Which platforms does R2- suport
-2. Next item
+2. Can I shield my data up to publication
+3. Can I upload my own or public data
+4.

 	To continue numbering after enter or figure, indent the whole paragraph with a tab, or more tabs when in sublist